rm511130/Tanzu-Workshop-TKGI/README.md

            we had to create a service `--type LoadBalancer` to make the `fact` App accessible on the Internet
   - Lab-6: we added probes to our Kubernetes deployment of the `fact` App to allow for smoother horizontal scaling we saw that `kubectl` can be a powerful CLI with signficant control and customization capabilities
-  - Lab-7: we looked at multi-tenancy using PKS clusters scopes and Kubectl Namespacing.
+  - Lab-7: we looked at multi-tenancy using PKS clusters scopes and hard-vs-soft tenancy using namespacing.

--

 - This workshop is primarily focused on VMware Tanzu Kubernetes solutions such as PKS, [Tanzu Mission Control](https://cloud.vmware.com/tanzu-mission-control), and [Tanzu Obervability by Wavefront](https://cloud.vmware.com/tanzu-observability), but the Tanzu Application Service for K8s is a Platform as a Service solution that achieves much